 ESAC and protesters will hold a peaceful demonstration in front Saudi Mission, on the corner of 46th street between 1st and 2nd street NY, NY.
 Anyone is welcome to support this cause and join our demonstration against the abuse of Ethiopians in Saudi Arabia.
 If you want to attend and demonstrate, the flier is attached below:

 (ESAC) is a non-political, non-profit organization.
 It is organized under the Nonprofit Public Benefit Corporation law for welfare and educational purposes.
 ESAC’s objective is to support and advocate for the youth, women’s rights, health, and education, Health one of ESAC objective and bring In order to raise awareness on the issues mentioned, ESAC plans to provide basic educational seminars as well as organize conferences, panel discussions, and communal events on health for communities.

-ESAC is preparing for an annual family and cultural exchange day.
+ESAC an annual family and cultural exchange day October 2014.
 Time and date will be announced soon so stay tuned!

 ESAC invites you to a panel discussion that we will be hosting and moderating 2013 New York New York on the Status of Domestic Workers of Ethiopian Women in mid-east countries.